SniperPickAxe/FVT-fabric-modified/README.md

     Chests, barrels and shulker boxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.

+* ### Inventory Button

+    Adds a drop button to every screen with your inventory (crafting, dropper, horse... screen) that will drop your inventory on the ground (only your inventory, not every slot on the screen!).

 * ### AutoReconnect

     Will try to automatically reconnect you to the server you got disconnected from.
 Number of tries and the time after which it tries to reconnect you are configurable.